-Template B: Analyzing Your Gaps
+• Template B: Analyzing Your Gaps

-Template A: Analyzing Your Funding Sources vs. Template B Analyzing Your Gaps

-Template A Template B Defines the child and family's ELIGIBILITY as it relates to the funding sources Identifies the GAPS in funding when the program chooses to provide services to children and their families for which the agency does not have a designated funding source.
+Template A: Analyzing Your Funding Sources VS. Template B Analyzing Your Gaps Template A Template B Defines the child and family's ELIGIBILITY as it relates to the funding sources.
+Identifies the GAPS in funding when the program chooses to provide services to children and their family in which the agency does not have a designated funding source.

-By taking the information entered in Template A: Analyzing Your Funding Sources, translating it to Template B: Analyzing Your Gaps, you can identify the populations and services that can be supported by funding sources.
-You may realize that you cannot fund some expenses from any of the identified funding sources.
-If the expenses are not in your list of priorities, this is the time to decide the services and/ or classrooms and children or families you cannot support, or to find additional funds to support the gap.
-Either way, this must be settled by the agency and be a part of the Front Door decision-making process.
-Thus, when a family comes to the program or asks about enrollment during the Front Door process, a decision can be made.
+By taking the information entered in Template A: Analyzing Your Funding Sources, translating it to Template B: Analyzing Your Gaps, you can identify what populations and services can be supported by which funding sources.
+You may realize that you cannot fund some expenses from any of the funding sources that have been identified.
+If the expenses are not in your list of priorities, this is the time to decide what services or classrooms or children and families you cannot support.
+Or to find additional funds to support the gap.
+Either way, this must be settled by the agency and be a part of the Front Door decision making process.
+This way when a family comes to the program or asks about enrollment during the Front Door process a decision can be made.

-Template B is an example of what should be considered when analyzing funding gaps for your program.
+Below is an example of what should be considered when analyzing funding gaps for your program.
 As you fill them out, break down each issue into detailed pieces to make sure you will have the most comprehensive view possible.
-Using child care programs as an example.
+Using Northern Rivers as an example: